If you have never tried tinned lentils in Bolognese sauce you have got to try it out!

 A little trick I learned from a chef is to add sugar to tomato sauce or pasta sauce to neutralize the acid found in tomato sauce.
 If you ever notice that your pasta sauce tastes a little to acidic sugar will help to soften the acidic flavors and meld the flavors of the pasta sauce together.

 A classic pasta sauce is often lacking the liver cleansing vegetables, but this vegetarian lentil Bolognese is filled with health-promoting vegetables to make sure you are getting enough veggies in your diet (which many of us are lacking)

 The caramelized vegetables simmered in the Italian spices and tomato sauce bring depth and flavor to this delicious vegan lentil Bolognese.
 It is so good and a healthy way to enjoy the classic comfort food pasta dish.

-I served this lentil Bolognese sauce with red lentil pasta spirals … just to keep with the theme.
+I served this canned lentil Bolognese sauce with red lentil pasta spirals … just to keep with the theme.
 But seriously it was so yummy and a healthier option in comparison to regular white pasta.

-Lentil Bolognese Sauce Recipe
+Ingredients for the Tinned Lentil Bolognese Sauce

 1 clove garlic